NK2552003/ULTIMATE-MEDIA-DOWNLOADER/README.md

 ## Overview

-Ultimate Media Downloader is a professional-grade, open-source media downloading tool supporting 100+ platforms (YouTube, Spotify, SoundCloud, Instagram, TikTok, and more).
+Ultimate Media Downloader is a professional-grade, open-source media downloading tool supporting 100+ platforms (YouTube, Spotify, SoundCloud, Instagram, TikTok,Apple Music and more).
 Built with Python, it features a beautiful Rich CLI interface and enterprise-level capabilities with consumer-friendly simplicity.

 ### Why Choose Ultimate Media Downloader?